LICO: Large Language Models for In-Context Molecular Optimization: Baseline details

 \paragraph{TNP} is a transformer-based architecture for in-context learning.
 We refer to~\citet{nguyen2022transformer} for more details about TNP.
 We train a TNP model with $16$ attention layers and $2048$ hidden dimensions.
 Other hyperparameters are the same as for \name{}.
 After training, we use TNP for black-box optimization using Algorithm~\ref{alg:optimization} with the same optimization hyperparameters but replace \name{} with TNP.

 \paragraph{GP BO} replaces the \name{} surrogate model in Algorithm~\ref{alg:optimization} with a Gaussian Process with a Tanimoto kernel.
 We optimize the Gaussian Process hyperparameters via maximum likelihood estimation on the initial population sampled from ZINC.
-Other optimization hyperparameters are the same as for \name{}.

 \paragraph{Graph GA} is a model-free variant of Algorithm~\ref{alg:optimization}.
-Specifically, at each iteration, Graph GA generates $15$ candidates using the same crossover and mutation operations, and directly evaluates and adds them to $\mathcal{D}_{\text{obs}}$, since it does not employ a surrogate model.
+Specifically, at each iteration, Graph GA generates a set of candidates using the same crossover and mutation operations, and directly evaluates and adds them to $\mathcal{D}_{\text{obs}}$, since it does not employ a surrogate model.

 \paragraph{REINVENT} adopts a policy-based RL approach to finetune a pretrained RNN to generate SMILES strings with high returns.
-At each optimization iteration, we sample $16$ molecules from the finetuned RNN, evaluate these molecules using the black-box function $f$, and add the new data points to $\mathcal{D}_{\text{obs}}$.
+At each optimization iteration, we sample a set of molecules from the finetuned RNN, evaluate these molecules using the black-box function $f$, and add the new data points to $\mathcal{D}_{\text{obs}}$.
 We refer to~\citet{gao2022sample} for more details of the algorithm and other hyperparameters.